Mortgage approvals get way easier for those with student loans in 2017

 Before the change, new graduates and even those firmly established in the workforce experienced difficulty qualifying.
 Student loan payments pushed their debt-to-income (DTI) ratios over acceptable levels.

 Buying a home remained a dream.

 But eased standards are effective immediately.
-Home buyers or refinancing homeowners paying student loans may apply now, and have a much better chance of hearing "yes" from their lender.Click to see today's rates (Oct 20th, 2017)
+Home buyers or refinancing homeowners paying student loans may apply now, and have a much better chance of hearing "yes" from their lender.Verify your new rate (Dec 13th, 2017)

 The first thing a lender looks at when approving a loan is the credit report.
 The second: debt-to-income ratios, also known as DTI.

 DTI is the comparison of all your monthly debt payments compared to your pre-tax income.
 For instance here's an example of a home buyer with an income of $5,000 monthly.

 - Proposed house payment: $1,500

 This home buyer would likely not qualify for a home.
 Debt payments of $2,500 per month eat up 50% of his gross income, and the maximum lenders typically accept is 43%.

 This buyer would need to either A) Find a less expensive home; B) Pay off debt, or; C) Keep renting.

 But, what if new rules were published stating that lenders could "look at" the student loan payments differently?
 What if the lender could disregard the payment altogether?